abixxvii/abixxvii.github.io/_talks/Automated conveyor seperator.md

 The primary objectives are to minimize manual effort, decrease sorting errors, and significantly improve speed and accuracy in the sorting process.

+More information and the source code can be found in this [repo](https://github.com/abixxvii/conveyerAutoSep).

 Future Enhancements:

 Future developments may include integrating machine learning to optimize sorting algorithms, exploring robotics for automated package handling, and establishing a cascaded network of modules for multilevel sorting.